An Eldest Daughter’s Journey From People Pleasing to Setting Boundaries

 Recovery wasn’t immediate.
 It was, and still is, a journey.
 I had to unlearn the age-old belief that my worth was tied to my ability to please.
 I had to confront the deeply ingrained fear of being perceived as "selfish" or "ungrateful."
 I had to learn to set boundaries.
 And more importantly, I had to constantly remind myself that it's okay to prioritize my own needs.

-Recognizing my people-pleasing tendencies was my first step towards healing.
+Recognizing my people-pleasing tendencies was my first step toward healing.
 It wasn't just about seeing them, but understanding them—acknowledging the patterns, the triggers, and the barrage of emotions that came with every "yes" I forced out and every "no" I swallowed.
 With this self-awareness came the need to place myself at the forefront, not as a sign of arrogance or neglect of my loved ones, but as a necessary act of self-preservation.

 But how does one prioritize self-care in a culture that often equates personal time with selfishness?
 For me, it started with small acts.
 Taking an afternoon to immerse myself in a good movie, going for a walk all by myself, or even just allowing myself to decline an invitation without the weight of guilt.
 Slowly, these small affirmations of my worth began to build into a newfound respect for my own well-being.